-Where a wood member is required to have a fire-resistance rating, wood structural connections of that member shall be protected from fire exposure for the time corresponding to the required fire resistance rating of the wood member.
-Protection of the wood structural connection shall be established by test or designed in accordance with 3.9.
-Intersections of fire-resistance-rated wood assemblies shall be in accordance with 1.7.8.
+Where a wood member is required to have a fire-resistance rating, structural connections of that member shall be protected from fire exposure for the time corresponding to the required fire resistance rating of the wood member.
+Protection of the structural connection shall be established by test or designed in accordance with 3.9.
+Intersections of fire-resistance-rated assemblies shall be in accordance with 1.7.8.

-Exception: Wood structural connections tested as part of a fire-resistance-rated assembly shall be considered to have the fire-resistance rating of the assembly without additional protection.
+Exception: Structural connections tested as part of a fire-resistance-rated assembly shall be considered to have the fire-resistance rating of the assembly without additional protection.

-1.7.8 Intersections of Fire-resistance-rated Wood Assemblies
+1.7.8 Joints and Intersections between Fire-Resistance-Rated Assemblies